cit5940-25sp/cit-5940-final-project-group-11/README.md

 * JavaDocs

 ## Authors
-This game was created by Angela Pan, Sam Polluck, and Rachel Draper.
+This game was created by Angela Pan, Sam Pollock, and Rachel Draper.

 ## File Structure
 Here is the current project file structure being used (to employ Spring Boot)